Kequc/async-cacheify/README.md

 # async-cacheify

-Used for cacheing the result of an async function so that you only run it once.
+Wrapper for async functions.

 ## Usage

-In the following implementation we can expect `expensiveFunction` is something we don't want to run very often.
+We can expect `expensiveFunction` is something we don't want to run very often.
 So we wrap it with this library, for the lifetime of the application it will only run the first time.

 ```javascript
 const cacheify = require('async-cacheify');